stickz/rtinst/README.md

 	1. libtorrent/rtorrent
 	2. rutorrent
 	3. Nginx (webserver)
+	4. Dnsmasq (dns server)
-	4. webmin (optional see section 3.7 in main guide)
+	5. webmin (optional see section 3.7 in main guide)

 This fork is designed for a dedicated server and adjusts configuration settings acoordingly.
 Some important changes include: